guardian/commercial/docs/e2e-testing/# E2E testing.md

         -   TCF: If the user doesn't consent we shouldn't show ads.
         -   TCF: Ads don't render until the user gives consent.
         -   AUS: Check if a user selects "non personalized advertising" that the targeting is different.
-        -   CCPA: Check if a user selects "do not sell my information" that the targeting is different.
+        -   USNAT: Check if a user selects "do not sell my information" that the targeting is different.

 -   Lower priorities features:
     -   Commercial metrics